nickolu/ChatGptConversationManager/README.md

 - Sort conversations by date saved
 - A user setting you can toggle which allows you to "insert tags" every time you open the extension (so you don't have to click the button)

+## Contributions/Open source

+My only goal in making this project was to allow myself to save and tag my conversations, for my own personal benefit.
+Feel free to contribute, fork, modify, or do whatever you want with this extension.
+I highly doubt this will be useful beyond six months from now, hopefully OpenAI will just make a good UI so this isn't needed.

+Feel free to submit issues or pull requests.